 Soon after that, we passed by the historical museum which holds archaeological relics from the Dupnitsa region, and we also visited an ethnography exposition in a house that belonged to Zhelyu (a partisan) which was quite interesting.

-Where to Eat Your Heart Out
+Where to Eat Your Heart Out in Dupnitsa

 After all this wandering around, we grew hungry and on our way back to the town’s centre, we stumbled upon a wonderful petite restaurant called Bar Moda.
 The owners of the place greeted us with beaming smiles and made our stay “scrumptious”.